Jks15063/metalink_exercise/README.md

   * Install Node.js dependencies with `npm install` inside the `assets` directory
   * Start Phoenix endpoint with `mix phx.server`
   * Visit [`localhost:4000/opensea`](http://localhost:4000/opensea).
+  * The page may display as blank for a few seconds after startup.
+The genserver makes a request to the Opensea `collections` endpoint every 5 seconds and broadcasts the top 10 list using Phoenix pubsub which is subscribed to by the liveview page.
+It doesn't usually change every 5 seconds, but if you stare at it for a minute you should see a few updates.

   The Opensea API docs state that you need to request an API key to use their API.
 I requested a key several days ago and have not recieved a response of any kind.
 However, the API is sending me responses without it.
 This may explain the problem with the `collections` endpoint.